mhils/r8/README.md

 and place challenges in a new separate repository.
 See `r8.builtin_challenges` and `r8_example` for challenge examples.

+## Customizing the HTML template

+r8 provides some simple means to modify the default HTML template, for example to add a custom logo.
+An example can be found in the [`misc/custom-template`](misc/custom-template) directory.

 ## Architecture

 r8 consists of the following parts: